-- Following the conclusion of the pre-submission consultation, all comments were analysed and appropriate amendments have been made to the Neighbourhood Plan. - The amended Neighbourhood Plan will be submitted to East Suffolk Council in October 2024, who will undertake a further period of public consultation for six weeks.

-- On the conclusion of that consultation exercise, the Neighbourhood Plan will be sent for independent examination. - Following receipt of the examiner's report and if the Plan is successful, East Suffolk Council will hold a local referendum in Ufford.
+- Following the conclusion of the pre-submission consultation, all comments were analysed and appropriate amendments have been made to the Neighbourhood Plan. - The amended Neighbourhood Plan was submitted to East Suffolk Council in October 2024, A further period of public consultation which lasted for eight weeks was undertaken between 20th November 2024 and 15th January 2025. - On the conclusion of that consultation exercise, the Neighbourhood Plan was sent for independent examination. - Following receipt of the Examiner's Report in March 2025, East Suffolk Council considered the recommended modifications and determined it is able to proceed to Referendum, and agreed to hold a local Referendum in Ufford.

-Summary of issues from Consultation
+Summary of issues from consultation

-- 3.6 Consultation undertaken to date has resulted in a wealth of views and information.
+3.6 Consultation undertaken to date has resulted in a wealth of views and information.
 For full details please see the website and the summaries of the individual consultation events.
 Full details of each comment made in respect of the Pre-Submission Consultation Draft Plan can be found in the Consultation Statement which accompanies this Submission Version of the Neighbourhood Plan.
 The consultation statement also includes details of the amendments made to the plan made as a consequence of representations received.
-In summary, the key issues raised during the Pre-submission consultation are as follows: - Generally positive feedback in respect of the vision and objectives. - Comments in respect to the alternative plan for the proposed development on the former Crown Nursery site. - Comments on housing numbers and the mix of new housing. - Support for protection of important views. - Comments in support of or in objection to proposed Local Green Spaces. - Comments made in respect of Non-designated Heritage Assets. - Comments made in respect of the relationship between Local Plan policy and Neighbourhood Plan policy. - 3.7 As a result of comments received during the Pre-Submission consultation, the following amendments have been made to the plan: - Amendment to the Vision to reinforce the need to prevent coalescence. - Shortening and streamlining of Chapter 2 Ufford parish. - Amendments to policy wording and supporting text for clarity. - Amendments to policy wording of Policy UFF1 for clarity. - Amendment to policy wording of Policy UFF2 to make the policy more locally distinctive. - Removal of some proposed Local Green Spaces from Policy UFF5. - Removal of references to Area of Important Local Landscape in Policy UFF6.
+In summary, the key issues raised during the Pre-submission consultation are as follows:

+- Generally positive feedback in respect of the vision and objectives. - Comments in respect to the alternative plan for the proposed development on the former Crown Nursery site. - Comments on housing numbers and the mix of new housing. - Support for protection of important views. - Comments in support of or in objection to proposed Local Green Spaces. - Comments made in respect of Non-designated Heritage Assets. - Comments made in respect of the relationship between Local Plan policy and Neighbourhood Plan policy. - 3.7 As a result of comments received during the Pre-Submission consultation, the following amendments have been made to the plan: - Amendment to the Vision to reinforce the need to prevent coalescence. - Shortening and streamlining of Chapter 2 Ufford parish. - Amendments to policy wording and supporting text for clarity. - Amendments to policy wording of Policy UFF1 for clarity. - Amendment to policy wording of Policy UFF2 to make the policy more locally distinctive. - Removal of some proposed Local Green Spaces from Policy UFF5. - Removal of references to Area of Important Local Landscape in Policy UFF6.
 Addition of references to the Water Meadows. - Minor wording amendments to Policies UFF2, UFF3 and UFF14. - Amendments to the supporting text and policy wording of UFF16 for clarity and to ensure compliance with basic conditions. - General correction of errors. - Mapping amendments and inclusion of Policies Map.